Open access at BMJ

 - Quality: BMJ journals have a dedicated Editor-in-Chief and international editorial board to ensure rigorous peer review and the highest scientific publishing standards

-- Impact: Nearly half of our indexed journals rank within the top 10 of their category.
+- Impact: More than a third of our indexed journals rank within the top 10 of their category.
 Our journals publish some of the world’s most influential research affecting public discourse and policy making